 Both the ugly and the beautiful exist, often side by side, and what you focus on is what you find.
 This will affect your mood, perspective, relationships and performance.

-As we start this new year, let’s make an effort to focus on the beautiful parts of life.
+Let’s make an effort to focus on positivity in life.
 Let’s take the hummingbird’s perspective and find ourselves some beautiful, colourful flowers.